sudarshbuxyyes/SER_DL/README.md

 # Usage
 This repository can be used in the following ways:
 1. Using `train.py`.
   i.
-Download the RAVDESS dataset (only this dataset is supported as of now) and extract it within the dataset directory.
+Download the RAVDESS dataset and extract it within the dataset directory.
 Then run the commands below to move all files into the `.dataset/` directory from indivisual sub folders like `.dataset/Actor-xx`.
 Run these from within the `dataset` directory.
 Make sure to be in the `.dataset/` directory before running these comannds from a linux terminal.
     ```
     find . -mindepth 2 -type f -print -exec mv {} . \;
     rm -r Actor_*